 WORLD LANGUAGE The Partnership for 21st Century Skills asserts that the study of world language enables children to gain knowledge and skills necessary to succeed as effective citizens, workers and leaders in our twenty-first century world.
 When students study a world language, they expand their linguistic and cultural horizons.
 The study of world languages is also an effective way to build vocabulary skills, to understand grammar, and to gain an appreciation of other civilizations.
 College Board data, both for the nation and at Strath Haven High School, indicates a correlation of higher SAT scores with additional years of world language study.

-To these ends, the World Languages Department provides a robust program that offers an extended sequence of language study in four languages at a variety of levels.
-The college-bound student is strongly encouraged to study at least one world language in sequence during three years of high school.
-Since learning a world language is a cumulative, skill-based activity, both speaking and writing skills are best developed over an extended period of time.
+Tο these ends. the World Languages Department provides a robust program that offers an extended sequence of language study in four languages at a variety of levels. college-bound student strongly encouraged to study at least one world language sequence during three years of high school.
+Since learning a world cumulative, language is а skill-based activity, both speaking writing skills are best developed over an extended period of time.
+INTERPRETIVE COMMUNICATION Comprehension of written, oral, and/or visual communication, including embedded cultural perspectives, without the ability to negotiate meaning with the creator of the message PRESENTATIONAL COMMUNICATION Spoken or written communication prepared for an audience and rehearsed, revised or edited INTERPERSONAL COMMUNICATION Two-way oral or written communication which is spontaneous and unrehearsed, and characterized by active negotiation of meaning among individuals involved.
 Students with career plans involving international dimensions, or who possess strong world language skills and interest, are encouraged to pursue the study of a second world language.
 "Second language learners" find that once they acquire skills in a second language, the study of additional world languages is easier for them.
 The Strath Haven High School transcript does not list or give credit for world languages studied prior to ninth grade.
 However, the titles of the world language courses listed on the transcript imply the successful completion of earlier courses at Strath Haven Middle School.
-Students must earn a minimum grade of "C" to continue to the next course of a language sequence.

 In conjunction with the National Standards for Foreign Language Learning (Preparing for the 21st Century) by ACTFL (the American Council on the Teaching of Foreign Languages), students concentrate their work in all courses in the following major goal areas and demonstrate proficiency in the following 3 Modes:

-WORLD LANGUAGE COURSE SEQUENCE
+WORLD LANGUAGE COURSE SEQUENCE WORLD LANGUAGE COURSE SEQUENCE